 With respect to the following collection of information, FDA invites comments on these topics: (1) Whether the proposed collection of information is necessary for the proper performance of FDA's functions, including whether the information will have practical utility; (2) the accuracy of FDA's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques, when appropriate, and other forms of information technology.

-Section 502 of the Federal Food, Drug, and Cosmetic Act (FD&C Act) (21 U.S.C.
+Section 502 of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) (21 U.S.C.
 352), among other things, establishes requirements that the label or labeling of a medical device must meet so that it is not misbranded and subject to regulatory action.
 Section 301 of the Medical Device User Fee and Modernization Act of 2002 (Pub.
 L. 107-250) amended section 502 of the FD&C Act to add section 502(u) to require devices (both new and reprocessed) to bear prominently and conspicuously the name of the manufacturer, a generally recognized abbreviation of such name, or a unique and generally recognized symbol identifying the manufacturer.
-Thus, the name for this information collection activity has been changed to more accurately describe the information collection content.

 FDA estimates the burden of this collection of information as follows:

 Table 1—Estimated Annual Third-Party Disclosure Burden 1 2

 |Type of respondent||Number of respondents||Number of disclosures per

 |Establishments listing fewer than 10 SUDs||58||2||116||0.1 (6 minutes)||12|